About the Geriatric Medicine Fellowship Program

 Recent Fellow Publications & Projects

-- McKay, L and Hobgood, S (2019).
-Establishing a Deprescribing Clinic Collaborative Model to Reduce Polypharmacy and Increase Patient Engagement.
-Journal of the American Geriatrics Society.
+- McKay, L, Hobgood, S, Zimmerman, K. Establishing a Deprescribing Clinic Collaborative Model to Reduce Polypharmacy and Increase Patient Engagement.
+American Geriatrics Annual Society Scientific Meeting.
+May 2019.
+Portland, OR.

 VCU Center for Interprofessional Education and Collaborative Care, Richmond, VA (Nov 2016 - June 2017)